-One question we get asked the most is how to choose the correct color.
-Choosing the correct colored hair dye is really not to complicated.
-You do have a few choices:
+One question we get most often is how to choose the correct color.
+How to choose and mix EarthDye is not complicated.
+You do have a many choices:

 - Match your current color and blend it over gray for even coverage

 - Add highlights

 - Please remember our dye will not go lighter than the color you are now.
 It will be equal or darker.
 The color you start with determines the color you get, unlike chemical hair dye, which has a picture of what you see is what you get.
 So only do roots as needed and keep notes if you mix colors.